Mastering API Interviews: The Ultimate Candidate’s Guide

 Background and Introduction

-A ticket management system is a software tool designed to organize, prioritize, and track customer service requests, also known as tickets.
+A ticket management system is a software tool designed to organize, prioritize, and track customer service requests, also known as support tickets.
 These systems are essential for maintaining order and efficiency in customer support operations, allowing teams to handle a large volume of requests without losing track of individual issues.

 The Need for Ticket Management Systems

 Customer service can be overwhelming.
 With multiple channels—such as email, phone, chat, and social media—through which customers can reach out, managing these interactions manually is impractical.
 A ticket management system automates this process, ensuring that every customer interaction is logged, tracked, and resolved in a timely manner.
 This not only improves customer satisfaction but also boosts team productivity.
+It enhances customer interaction management and simplifies the entire support process.

 Performance Objectives Of Customer Support and Ticket Systems

-• Response and Resolution Times: Automated workflows, prioritization, and real-time notifications help teams respond quickly and resolve issues within set timeframes, improving response and resolution metrics.
+• Response and Resolution Times: Automated workflows, prioritization, and real-time notifications help teams respond quickly and resolve issues within set timeframes, improving response time and resolution metrics.

 • Customer Satisfaction and FCR: By providing a comprehensive view of each customer interaction and integrating with knowledge bases, ticketing systems empower agents to resolve issues on the first contact, boosting CSAT and FCR rates.